Material Selection for CCS applications

 Key design considerations for CCS Materials

-• Increased general corrosion rates Enhanced risk of localized corrosion (pitting / crevice) Potential for environmental cracking
+• Enhanced risk of localized corrosion (pitting / crevice) leading to potential environmental cracking

-(1) Effect of Oxygen (O₂)
+(2) Effect of Oxygen (O₂)

 • Corrosion rate increases with O₂ partial pressure